vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 202 commits since the previous release, including 87 fixes.
+More than 207 commits since the previous release, including 89 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Tue Apr 23 02:00:51 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Wed Apr 24 02:00:44 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER